 Melody shrugged and let her pashmina fall from her shoulders.
 “No problem, Mr. Conrick.”

-Smiling, he reached for a glass from the bar, filled it with ice and poured water into it.
+He smiled and reached for a glass from the bar, filled it with ice, and poured water into it.
 “Would you like one?
 Or a soft drink?”

 “Water’s fine, thanks.”

 He poured another glass of water, then handed it to her.
 “Shall we toast to a wonderful evening?”

 “Sure.”
 She clinked her glass against his and wondered what she should talk about now.
 Hudson settled back and looked at her, his eyes, the color of maple syrup, filled with amusement.
 “Let’s set aside the formality.
 Please call me Hudson.
 May I call you Melody?”